jambit/eslint-plugin-typed-redux-saga/README.md

 # Description

-These are eslint rules to help with [typed-redux-saga](https://github.com/agiledigital/typed-redux-saga)
+These are eslint rules to help with [typed-redux-saga](https://github.com/agiledigital/typed-redux-saga).

+It includes an auto-fix option, so you can use it to easily convert your codebase from redux-saga to typed-redux-saga!
+(As always, you should double-check if the auto-fixer did its job correctly before committing the changes!)

 ## How to Use